 What do the Aunties do?

 Separately to this my job is to advocate and educate around domestic violence and social justice issues as they relate to the women we work with.
 I attend FGCs, court dates, appointments with lawyers, agencies, etc. Whatever the women in our whanau need me to do, I’m there to do it.
 My work also entails being support for over 700 people a year.

 How is The Aunties funded?

-By you.
+Primarily by you.
 Up until this year, we haven’t applied for grants.
 We don’t get any other funding apart from the Aunties themselves.
 Private donations – either one-offs or in the form of automatic payments.
 When the women need something, and we don’t have enough money, Aunty Jackie asks on social media and the answering is always fulsome and does the trick.

 We have started to apply for grants for special projects this year but they won’t come into effect until next year.